assely/documentation/views.md

 <a name="render-view-inside-controller"></a>
 ### [Render view inside controller](#render-view-inside-controller)

-Create controller that renders your view.
+Create a controller that renders your view.

 ```php
 // app/Http/Controllers/WelcomeController.php